ecupaio/dcgffl/_power-rankings/season-30-power-rankings-end-of-season.md

       vacation this week

-      Seamfoam’s Final Four celebration: Call their mothers and lock tf back IN.
+      Seafoam’s Final Four celebration: Call their mothers and lock tf back IN.

       ![](/img/giphy-33.gif){: width="480" height="480"}